On this page:

 Families in our community often have unique circumstances that requires specialized transcript advice based on their specific circumstances.
 Learn how to record dual enrollment, CLEP, and other types of credit properly on your homeschool transcript.

 - Length?
 1 page

 - Titles?
 Keep them simple.

 - Fonts and colors?
 Resist the urge.

 - + and – grades?
-Only if you like doing extra math.
+If you don’t mind extra math.

 - To weigh or not to weigh?
-When in doubt, do it both ways.
+I recommend including both.

 - 1 college course taken at a college with a grade = 1 high school credit.